kmitch95120/LoopyPro-Musings/X32_XR18/README.md

 The first thing an incoming message hits is a simple gate node.
 This "gate" is controlled by the status of the TCP In node of the Loopy Pro connection.
 Open the "Why do we need the gate?" comment for a full explanation as to why this is needed.
 The gate is controlled by the Startup/Reconnect group in the Connections flow.

 Next is a switch node.
 This node uses a regular expression statement to act as a filter and allow only mixbus send OSC messages or a special "/sync" message.
 More on the /sync message below.
 All other OSC messages from Loopy Pro are discarded.
 Of course, this would need to be modified if more OSC types of messages are needed.
-Once filtered, the messages are sent to the X32 via the UDP Out node of the X32 group in the Connections flow.
+Once filtered, the messages are passed through a function node that rounds the values to 4 decimals places.
+This rounding is required to avoid an endless feedback loop due to differing floating point precision.
+The messages are then sent to the X32 via the UDP Out node of the X32 group in the Connections flow.

 ### X32 Handler